cooperative-computing-lab/cctools/doc/manuals/work_queue/index.md

 |||
 | manager_load       | In the range of [0,1].
 If close to 1, then the manager is at full load <br /> and spends most of its time sending and receiving taks, and thus <br /> cannot accept connections from new workers.
 If close to 0, the <br /> manager is spending most of its time waiting for something to happen. |

+The script `work_queue_graph_workers` is an interactive visualization tool for Work Queue transaction logs based on Python `bokeh` package.
+It can be used to visualize the life time of tasks and workers, as well as diagnosing the effects of file transfer time on overall performance.
+See `man work_queue_graph_workers` for detailed information.

 ## Further Information

 For more information, please see [Getting Help](../help) or visit the [Cooperative Computing Lab](http://ccl.cse.nd.edu) website.